Every 35 seconds, someone chooses MORE THAN ^

 Hereditary conditions

-Some pets suffer from genetic issues which are sometimes passed down to your pet from their parents.
+Some pets suffer from genetic issues which can be passed down to your pet from their parents.
 These may affect pedigree animals and may even be as a result of inbreeding.
 It's best to get cover before any hereditary conditions develop, like:

 How does a pre-existing condition affect your pet insurance coverage?

-Take a look at the variety of pet insurance options we offer, from accident only to lifetime cover.
+Take a look at the variety of pet insurance options we offer, from Basic to Lifetime cover.

 Is pet insurance still worth it if my pet has a pre-existing condition?